Hazen-Williams vs. Darcy-Weisbach: Which Should You Choose?

 The two formulas above are for pressure drop through pipes.
 For the pressure drop through valves, feel free to read our blog on Flow Coefficient.

-Hazen-Williams vs. Darcy-Weisbach Conclusion
+Hazen-Williams vs. Darcy-Weisbach: Conclusion

-The Hazen-Williams equation is simpler and easier to use but is limited in scope and accuracy.
+Both the Hazen-Williams and Darcy-Weisbach equations have their merits and limitations.
+The Hazen-Williams equation is simpler and easier to use, but is limited in scope and accuracy.
+The Darcy-Weisbach equation is more versatile and accurate, but requires more complex calculations.

 Is the Darcy-Weisbach equation suitable for all pipe materials?